junxit/us-congress-bills-110/metadata.md

 - 2007-06-11 — Introduced in House
 - 2007-06-11 — Introduced in House
 - 2007-06-11 — Referred to the House Committee on Natural Resources.
+- 2007-06-13 — Referred to the Subcommittee on Water and Power.
+- 2008-04-23 — Forwarded by Subcommittee to Full Committee (Amended) by Unanimous Consent .
+- 2008-04-23 — Subcommittee Consideration and Mark-up Session Held.
+- 2008-04-30 — Committee Consideration and Mark-up Session Held.
+- 2008-04-30 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2008-05-13 — Placed on the Union Calendar, Calendar No. 396.
+- 2008-05-13 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-634.
+- 2008-05-13 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+110-634.